Bleak Haven Review – A Promising Survival Horror Buried Under Glitches and Missed Potential

 Bleak Haven (Credit: Hitori De Productions)

-A Story of Faith, Fear, and Forgotten Places
+A Tale of Faith, Fear and Dusty Corners

-The story begins when Tyler receives a mysterious location ping from his missing brother’s phone, leading him to a remote island shrouded in fog and silence.
-What starts as a rescue mission quickly turns into a descent into madness — a confrontation with faith, ritual, and something divine that should never be seen.
+The plot kicks off after Tyler receives an enigmatic location ping from his lost brother’s phone, drawing him to a desert island coated in fog and silence.
+What begins as a rescue becomes a slip into madness — an encounter with faith, ritual and something holy that should never have been seen.

 “Cutscenes load in late and end abruptly, so you never get the full context of what’s going on,” one player writes.
 “Enemies are sponges, and inventory disappears after every level.”